-4.13 Carers Assessment Procedure
+22. Carers Assessment Procedure

-Standard Six of the National Service Framework for Mental Health, Caring about Carers, states that all individuals who provide regular and substantial care for a person on CPA should:

-- have an assessment of their caring, physical and mental health needs, repeated on at least an annual basis; and - have their own written care or support plan which is given to them and implemented in discussion with them. - Carers need to know what to do in a crisis and be assured that prompt action will be taken.
-Assessing carer's needs and enabling access to appropriate information and support is an integral part of best practice in working with service users and their families and other support networks. - Carers have the right to an independent social care assessment of their own needs and must be offered this as a matter of course.
-If this is declined this should be recorded within the assessment documentation (Carer's Assessment/Review Form) and recorded on CareBase under patient next of kin details. - Should the offer be accepted, the assessment should be undertaken as soon as possible.
-It is usually appropriate for the person most in contact with the cared for person and family (usually the service user's care co-ordinator or another practitioner from the same CMHT) to facilitate this process by providing the assessment tool for completion.
-Additional support for the carer can also be provided by a friend/advocate. - When a Carer's Assessment is undertaken, the date and outcome must be logged on CareBase under patient next of kin details.
-The outcome of a Carer's Assessment or Review falls under one of the following three services: - Breaks for carers: - Other specific carers services; - Information and advice.
+- 22.1 Standard Six of the National Service Framework for Mental Health, Caring about Carers, states that all individuals who provide regular and substantial care for a person on CPA should: - have an assessment of their caring, physical and mental health needs, repeated on at least an annual basis; and - have their own written care or support plan which is given to them and implemented in discussion with them. - 22.2 Carers need to know what to do in a crisis and be assured that prompt action will be taken.
+Assessing carer's needs and enabling access to appropriate information and support is an integral part of best practice in working with service users and their families and other support networks. - 22.3 Carers have the right to an independent social care assessment of their own needs and must be offered this as a matter of course.
+If this is declined this should be recorded on both the Carer's Assessment/Review Form and electronically on CareBase under patient next of kin details. - 22.4 Should the offer of a Carer's Assessment be accepted, the assessment should be undertaken as soon as possible.
+It is usually appropriate for the person most in contact with the cared for person and family (usually the service user's care co-ordinator or another practitioner from the same CMHT) to facilitate the assessment.
+Additional support for the carer can also be provided by a friend/advocate. - 22.5 When a Carer's Assessment is undertaken, the date and outcome must be logged on CareBase under patient next of kin details.
+The outcome of a Carer's Assessment or Review falls under one of the following three services: - Breaks for carers: - Other specific carers services: - Information and advice. - 22.6 It should be noted that in the case of CAMHS, the needs of carers are sometimes incorporated within the CAMHS CPA Assessment.